MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_HotelAds_PropertyCenter.md

 - Add, replace, or remove account logo.

   > [!NOTE]
-  > When no account logo is provided, we’ll use a default Microsoft Advertising logo.
+  > When no account logo is provided, weâ€™ll use a default Microsoft Advertising logo.

 Brand logo